wentasah/novaboot/README.md

     Overrides the default build directory location.

-    The default build directory location is determined as follows:
+    The default build directory location is determined as follows: If the configuration file defines the `$builddir` variable, its value is used.

-    If there is a configuration file, the value specified in the _$builddir_ variable is used.
-Otherwise, if the current working directory is inside git work tree and there is `build` directory at the top of that tree, it is used.
-Otherwise, if directory `~/nul/build` exists, it is used.
 Otherwise, it is the directory that contains the first processed novaboot script.

 - \-g, --grub\[=_filename_\]